Call Us

 Enquire

-If you think that you or a loved one may have borderline personality disorder (BPD) and are looking for further information on receiving a BPD diagnosis, we have outlined the steps involved in the process so that you can start your journey fully informed and assured that you are taking the right action.
+If you think that you or a loved one may have EUPD and are looking for further information on receiving an EUPD diagnosis, we have outlined the steps involved in the process so that you can start your journey fully informed and assured that you're taking the right action.

 Visiting your GP

-Assessing for a BPD diagnosis
+Assessing for an EUPD diagnosis

 • Do you have an intense fear of being alone?
 Does this cause you to act out of the ordinary or in an extreme manner in order to avoid being alone?